 Yucca, parsnips, or white potatoes are a good substitute for taro.
 Although the flavor is not completely the same, these root vegetables come close.

 Yes!
 This taro stew is easily frozen in 2 parts:

-- Freeze the taro root uncooked by peeling the taro root and chopping it into cubes.
-Add the uncooked taro root to a freezer-friendly storage bag.
+- Freeze the taro uncooked by peeling it and chopping it into cubes.
+Add the uncooked taro to a freezer-friendly storage bag.

 - Make the kolkas garlic cilantro green sauce.
 Add the sauce to a freezer-friendly storage bag.

-To make kolkas, add the frozen taro root to some chicken or duck broth.
-Boil for 10 minutes, or until the taro root has cooked.
+To make kolkas, add the frozen taro to some chicken or duck broth.
+Boil for 20 minutes, or until the taro root has cooked.
 Add the defrosted green sauce to the taro and broth mixture.
-Boil on high for another 10 minutes.
+Boil on high for another 5 minutes.

 Try Some Other Egyptian Recipes: